Dangers of Mixing Ketamine and Alcohol

 While pharmaceutical ketamine is administered as an injectable solution, illicitly produced ketamine is often encountered as a powder or a liquid.
 In recreational use, the powder is cut into lines and snorted or smoked—either alone or in combination with marijuana or tobacco.
 Liquid ketamine may be injected or mixed into drinks.3

-Ketamine purchased illegally is often cut with other drugs, including methamphetamine, amphetamine, Ecstasy (MDMA), and cocaine.3
+Ketamine purchased illegally is often cut with other drugs, including methamphetamine, amphetamine, ecstasy (MDMA), and cocaine.3

 How Does Ketamine Work?

 Ketamine binds to and blocks activation of a special brain protein known as the N-methyl-D-aspartate (NMDA) receptor.
 Normally, the NMDA receptor interacts with and is activated by glutamate—an excitatory neurotransmitter in the brain that plays a role in learning and memory.
-Blocking glutamatergic activation of the NMDA receptor can affect attention, learning, and memory, and ketamine’s antagonizing effects on this receptor are thought to also play a role in its anesthetic and pain-relieving properties.4,5,6
+Blocking glutamatergic activation of the NMDA receptor can affect attention, learning, and memory, and ketamine’s antagonizing effects on this receptor are thought to also play a role in its anesthetic and pain-relieving properties.4-6

 How Does Alcohol Work?